Summary Of All Florida Case Law About Car Brakes Where Someone Was Injured.

 Mr. Masker also hired an accident reconstruction expert to analyze the crash.
 This expert testified he had torn the car’s brake system down to find an earlier brake repair involving an improperly installed O-ring in a wheel cylinder.
 This mistake, the reconstruction expert explained, had allowed brake fluid to leak and the brakes to fail.

 The trial judge ruled against Mr. Masker.
 The appellate court then found that it was an “inescapable conclusion.”
 Meaning, this was a latent defect (hidden) in the car’s brake system which the used car dealer would not be able to discover unless he had taken the entire brake system apart, as the reconstruction expert had done during his investigation.

 It did not matter that Mr. Young, the prior owner, could not remember if any work had been done on the car’s brakes.
 This did not create any issue of fact regarding repairs done by the used car dealer.

-Both the trial judge and the appellate court found that the defendant, the used car dealer, was not liable for (1) breach of warranty because of brake failure of car purchased “as is,” and (2) strict liability did not extend to dealer for latent defects for which he was not responsible and which he could not have discovered by exercise of reasonable care.
+Both the trial judge and the appellate court found that the defendant, the used car dealer, was not liable for (1) breach of warranty because of brake failure of car purchased “as is,” and (2) strict liability did not extend to the dealer for latent defects for which he was not responsible and which he could not have discovered by the exercise of reasonable care.

 Thus, the car dealer was not negligent in failing to discover the defective brakes and was not liable for injuries suffered by his used car buyer when the brakes failed.

 Hyman Lash started off one Florida morning by driving to his country club in New Smyrna Beach to play golf.
-Mr. Lash got a club golf cart, and drove off to the first tee.
+Mr. Lash got a club golf cart and drove off to the first tee.
 Seeing some friends, he stopped and parked the golf cart on an incline and set the brake.